Uzair-akrum/dungeonbench/README.md

 | Devstral | 71.4% | 55-66% |
 | Nemotron 3 | 21.7% | ~20% |

-The temporal test breaks everyone.
-"Remember the bomb, count to 3" shouldn't be hard.
+The temporal test was hard on every model

 ---